 - Wood filler

 - Putty knife

-- Paint brush (I prefer these natural bristle brushes)
+- Good quality angled paint brush (I prefer these natural bristle brushes with the flexible handle)

 - Tack cloth